1031-Systems/1031_Delivery/docs/Help.md

 buttons to jump or the Up and Down Arrow keys to single step up and down to set the servo to a desired limit and then the Max or Min button can be clicked to set that limit to the current servo value.

+As an additional level of safeguard, the "Live" checkbox must be checked before the slider values are actually sent to the servo.
+This allows the user to verify that the initial slider position is a safe value if known.
+As the digital outputs tend to just turn things on and off, a similar safeguard is not present.

 <a name="file-extensions">
 &nbsp;
 </a>